 I’ll be showing you the result of the aforementioned “quickbread testing” later this week, but for now: vitamins.
 Get this holy temple some greeeeeen!
 Today, we take a brief hiatus from treat-ly things and talk side dishes.

 Namely, you need side dishes for your Christmas feast.

 There’s so much, yet so little going on in this brussels sprouts and beet skillet.
 The componentry is simple and straightforward, but the result is a bamboozle of flavors and textures.
 Side note: if you don’t like brussels sprouts, beets, and/or blue cheese, you probably won’t enjoy this dish.
 If you do fancy said componentry, this is your crack.
 End Aside.

 I used Love Beets pre-cooked beets for the recipe by simply chopping them and adding them to the skillet once the brussels sprouts were cooked.
-If you choose to start with raw beets, you can chop them into bite-sized pieces, wrap the pieces into a foil packet, and roast them in the oven at 375F for 60 to 90 minutes (until soft and juicy).
+If you choose to start with raw beets, you can chop them into bite-sized pieces, wrap the pieces into a foil packet, and roast them in the oven at 375F for 45 minutes (until soft and juicy).
 The reason I recommend roasting the beets rather than cooking them on the stove top, is it ends up being less hassle and the beets end up with a better taste and texture when roasted.

 This recipe for Honey Glazed Brussels Sprouts and Beets with Blue Cheese and Walnuts was originally published on Love Beet’s recipe page.